vidalpaul/myxelia/README.md

 # myxelia

-BaaS API for Substrate-based chains wallets built with Deno
+BaaS API for Substrate-based chains wallets built with Deno and polkadot.js